vegaprotocol/documentation/docs/node-operators/network_restarts.md

 ### Misc

 The ethereum event forwarder is now not required anymore, this should be removed from your infrastructure and not started.
-This service have been re-written and is not integrated in the vega core node.
+This service has been re-written and is now integrated in the vega core node.